ptyork/f_table/README.md

 - Small, zero-dependency API
 - Works with plain Python data (lists/rows)
+- Built-in adapters for dicts, dataclasses, numpy, pandas, SQL, and more
-- Column definitions use Python’s format mini-language
+- Column definitions use Python's format mini-language
 - Multiple built-in styles: no borders, box drawing, rounded, ASCII, Markdown
 - Supports wrapping, truncation, alignment, and auto-fill columns
 - Simple, but flexible and extensible to meet most any use case